Luxter77/AnotherCodeDumpster/src/Transf/README.md

 ![This transformer](transformer.png)
 ## Introduction

-This comprehensive documentation offers a detailed exploration of the provided Python code implementing a Transformer model for sequence-to-sequence tasks.
+Implementing a Transformer model for sequence-to-sequence tasks.

 The code leverages TensorFlow and Keras to construct a powerful architecture for natural language processing tasks.